bcgov/ols-geocoder/BCAddressExchangeSchema.md

 Field | Value | Comment
 -----: | ------ | -----
 unitDesignator| APT
-unitNumber|A100-110,200-210,300-310,400-410|The letter A at the beginning of the unitNumber expression represents Building A civicNumber|810 streetName|Esquimalt streetType|Rd
+unitNumber|A100-110,A200-210,A300-310,A400-410|The letter A at the beginning of each unitNumber range represents Building A civicNumber|810 streetName|Esquimalt streetType|Rd